Freight

 Our industry-leading freight team has played a key role in the internationalisation of the Shanghai container freight futures market, the premier trading venue for hedging freight rate risk.
-BANDS provides access to the electronically-traded INE EC contract as well as the established inter-dealer FFA and container freight futures markets on the SGX and CME.
+BANDS provides access to the electronically-traded INE EC and Euronext contracts as well as the inter-dealer FFA and container freight futures markets on the SGX, ICE and CME.

 The Shanghai International Energy Exchange (INE) launched its Containerized Freight Index (Europe Service) Futures in August 2023, aiming to create a reliable benchmark for the Shanghai-North Europe route.